-The Lady Hawks have been named an ITA All-Academic team honors 11 times since 2004, including 10 straight seasons from 2004-2013 and have had 44 ITA Scholar Athletes.
+The Lady Hawks were named an ITA All-Academic team honors 11 times since 2004, including 10 straight seasons from 2004-2013 and have had 44 ITA Scholar Athletes since 2004.

 Prior to joining the coaching ranks, Moore experienced a standout playing career at AUM.
 During her four-years, Moore helped the Lady Senators capture the NAIA National Doubles Championships all four seasons, as well as earning the NAIA Team National Championships during her final three years.
 As a freshman, she won the doubles portion of the Rolex Tournament and was named "Player to Watch" in the NAIA.
 She also earned Honorable Mention All-America honors all four years.

 In 1996, Moore represented her home country of Colombia in the Fed Cup competition.
 In the junior rankings, she reached 83rd in singles and 17th in doubles in the world.
 In addition, she held the top singles ranking in Colombia at the age of 16.

-Actively involved in ITA committees, Moore is a 2006 NCAA Women's Coaches Academy graduate and was the South Regional Chair of the Division III Women's Tennis National Championship committee, a post she served on for four years.
+Actively involved in ITA committees, Moore is a 2006 NCAA Women's Coaches Academy graduate and was South Regional Chair of the Division III Women's Tennis National Championship committee, a post she served on for four years.